astropy/astropy/CONTRIBUTING.md

         $ git commit --amend

-- Unfortunately, GitHub Actions ignores ``[ci skip]`` for a PR, so we recommend you only push your commits to GitHub when you are ready for the CI to run.
-  Please do not push a lot of commits for every small WIP changes.

 - If your commit makes substantial changes to the documentation but none of those changes include code snippets, then you can use ``[ci skip]``, which will skip all CI except RTD, where the documentation is built.